ThanosGkou/testdoc/docs/source/installation.rst

+.. _installation:

 ************
 Installation
 ************

-.. _installation:
+.. include:: substitutions.rst

 .. class:: right
-Installation / Upgrade
+Installation / Upgrade to ExSO |Version|
 ======================
 It's best to create a dedicated **virtual environment** to install and launch exso.